 c.
-A filter and lubricator unit (Figure 2-2) must be installed between air source and air hose leading to hoist.
+A filter and lubricator unit (Figure 2-2) must be installed between air source and hoist, as close to hoist as possible.
 These keep air flowing to hoist free of dirt and add lubricant to air so internal parts of motor are constantly lubricated.
 Use a good grade of spindle oil, approximate viscosity 180 ssu at 100° F., air powered tool oil, or S.A.E.
 10W machine oil.
-Yale•Lift-Tech distributors can provide filterlubricator units.
+Yale•Lift-Tech distributors can provide filter-lubricator units.